Popular Subject Areas

 - When filtering the courses in the Queen Mary Module Catalog make sure the Associates filter is always set to "YES".
 This will make sure that every class you are looking at is open to study abroad students.
 You can further narrow your search by using the Semester filters (1= Fall & 2=Spring) or the Level filters (4=Freshman/Sophomore, 5=Junior, 6=Senior).
 Level 7 is graduate level and cannot be taken by undergraduate students.

-- The transcript from Kingston will reflect UK credits for each course.
+- The transcript from Queen Mary will reflect UK credits for each course.
 Please be in touch with your U.S. university regarding credit transfer for this program.

 select allclear all